wellyshen/react-cool-starter/README.md

 ## Overview

-### Stateless Functional Components
+### Functional Components and Hooks

-[React 0.14](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html) introduced a simpler way to define components called [stateless functional components](https://facebook.github.io/react/docs/components-and-props.html).
-These components are written in plain javascript functions.
-In the starter boilerplate I use it wherever possible.
+React v16.8 introduced a series of [Hooks](https://reactjs.org/docs/hooks-intro.html), which let you use state and other React features without writing a class.
+In the starter boilerplate, you can see how I leverage the benefit of functional components + hook APIs to write a demo with clean code.

 ### Adding Routes

-This starter use [React Router v4](https://reacttraining.com/react-router/) library to manage our routes.
+This starter use [React Router](https://reacttraining.com/react-router/) library to manage our routes.
 For the purpose of SSR with data pre-fetched, I put the routes in a centralized [Route Config](https://reacttraining.com/react-router/web/example/route-config).
-You can setup your routes in `./src/routes.js`.
+You can setup your routes in `./src/routes.tsx`.
 For example:

 ```js
 import RouteComponent from "./pages/RouteComponent";